 “In the BPO industry, client portfolios can be a challenge that require a combination of digital tools that can address multiple business processes and services.
 BPO companies in Malaysia therefore need to provide a very high level of customer service and they need to do this consistently, efficiently and at reasonable cost,” Agarwal explained.

 Malaysia is yet to incorporate AI into their process but if they do, customer agents will better evaluate and act on customer sentiments, hence delivering a quicker solution to customers.
-AI also shifts a company’s focus on helping customers instead of monotonous administrative tasks such as documentation.
+CX technologies like AI also shifts a company’s focus on helping customers instead of monotonous administrative tasks such as documentation.
 Chat and email support will also provide better accuracy.

 Innovating business processes is also easier through AI, hence providing Malaysian companies more edge in the competitive industry.